taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [DecodingTrust](https://github.com/ai-secure/decodingtrust) - A Comprehensive Assessment of Trustworthiness in GPT Models
  * [TalkingHeads](https://github.com/ugorsahin/talkingheads) - A library to communicate with ChatGPT, Claude, Copilot, Gemini, HuggingChat, and Pi
  * [ChatGPT-Mirror](https://github.com/dairoot/chatgpt-mirror) - 🚀 One-click deployment of your own ChatGPT mirror site
+ * [WiNGPT2](https://github.com/winninghealth/wingpt2) - WiNGPT is a large model in the medical vertical field based on GPT, aiming to integrate professional medical knowledge, medical information, and data to provide intelligent medical question and answer, diagnostic support, and medical knowledge services for the medical industry, improving diagnostic efficiency and the quality of medical services.